gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Sure, but would you trust a cloud's sight that much?"
 Rash challenged her.
-"Most of the time I can't make cheese or cherries out of what they're trying to show me."
+"Most of the time I can't make cheese or cherries out of what they're saying."

 Noxy shrugged.
-She had realized early in their training that mind-speech was a lot easier for her than it was for Sensy or Rash, or even for some of the olders who were already riding.
+She had realized early in their training that mind-speech was a lot easier for her than it was for Sensy or Rash, or even for some of the olders who had been riding longer than she'd been alive.
 She had stopped talking about it after a few mutters about showing off.
 The only person she shared her progress with now was her grandmother, and even then she didn't tell Granna Fee everything.